pebblecode/PCR/README.md

 An addition to Eric Meyer's awesome [CSS Reset.](http://meyerweb.com/eric/tools/css/reset/)

 PCR uses [SASS](http://sass-lang.com/) to compile a custom reset based on Eric Meyer's reset with a few additions.

 ### Dependencies

-PCR requires [SASS](http://sass-lang.com/) if SASS is not already installed there are instillation instructions [here](http://sass-lang.com/tutorial.html)
+PCR requires [SASS](http://sass-lang.com/).
+If SASS is not already installed there are installation instructions [here](http://sass-lang.com/tutorial.html)

 ### Usage